buginbox/directus-railway/README.md

 ## Requirement

-- S3 bucket for file storage (persistence between deploys)
+- Local volume for file storage or commented alternative to S3 bucket for file storage (persistence between deploys)

 ## How to use